dabane-ghassan/int-lab-book/eNoteBook/README.md

 - [x] Went back to the old repository to explore what is eccentricity and different parameters of contrast chosen for figure 4.
 - [x] Meeting with M. Daucé, **Thursday, 14:00**

-- [ ] Trying to take out one fully connected layers in the Spatial Transformer and see how it performs.
+- [x] Trying to take out one fully connected layers in the Spatial Transformer and see how it performs, **Works**
 - [ ] Same training scheme as the 28x28, increasing eccentricity.
+    - [x] Trained on eccentricity 0 (radius=0).

 - [ ] Thinking about refactoring all the code in separate scripts.
   - [x] Factored view_dataset() in a function in utils.py

+- [ ] Start preparing slides for BraiNets meeting
+- [ ] Start preparing slides for 2nd presentation checkup at Luminy for M. Gonzalez

 ## **Week 4** - *26th of April till 2nd of May, 2021*
 ## **Week 5** - *3rd till 9th of May, 2021*